mohammedameen028/mohammedameen028.github.io/README.md

 ---

 ### INTERESTS
-Apart from being a web developer, I do content creation.
-I make videos related to frontend and general tech.
+Apart from being a web developer, I read books.
+I like to explore new technologies.

 I enjoy being outdoors, so i go for run everyday.
 I love travelling to different countries and explore different cultures.